christian-chavez/christian-chavez.github.io/_posts/2025-03-04-thesis-writing.md

   <img src="/assets/media/snippet-example.gif" alt="Snippet Example">
 </p>

 Although I liked VS Code a lot, I discovered Vim a year ago, and Neovim quickly became my preferred editor.
 Reason?
 I like shortcuts so much.
-(But the real power of Vim lies in macros.)
+(Although the real power of Vim lies in macros.)
 If you're unfamiliar with Vim, check out [this video](https://youtu.be/-txKSRn0qeA), and for a practical example, watch [this one](https://youtu.be/NzD2UdQl5Gc).
 There's a lot to say about Vim, but I won't go into details for now—just know that (Neo)Vim makes me far more efficient.

 ## Zathura